-For forms and materials for the 48th General Assembly, June 16-19, 2020
+For forms and materials for the 48th General Assembly, June 29-July 2, 2021 Due to the postponed GA, nominations and appointments have changed.
+Please see 069 for further details.

-October 4, 2019 Church Changes for Blue Directory must be submitted.
+October 4, 2020 Church Changes for Blue Directory must be submitted.
 Churches send changes by email or mail - changes in call must be sent in by presbytery clerk.
-December 6, 2019 PRESBYTERY ROLLS verify pastoral relationships and appointments to offices/committees of presbyteries.
-Send changes by email, website, or mail; signed original not required February 17, 2020 NOMINATIONS for permanent committees and agencies, special committees and the SJC (RAO 8-4.e) (Forms 059, 060) Submit using directions on forms REPORT OF REPRESENTATIVES to Review of Presbytery Records (RPR) Committee and Nominating Committee (Form 053) Submit using directions on forms February 15, 2020 Statistical forms from churches Signed original required, or input electronically over the Web March 15, 2020 PRESBYTERY MINUTES AND RESPONSES TO EXCEPTIONS (RAO 16-4, 16-7, 16-10) NEW GUIDELINES FOR SUBMITTAL April 17, 2020 Matters (including Overtures) needing reference to the Committee on Constitutional Business, i.e. PROPOSED CHANGES IN THE BCO (RAO 11-6).
-Signed original required, please also send file by email Report of representatives to COMMITTEES OF COMMISSIONERS Send changes by email or mail; signed original not required May 18, 2020 Final deadline for Overtures (not needing CCB review) to be considered by the General Assembly (RAO 11-8) Signed original required, please also send file by email
+December 4, 2020 PRESBYTERY ROLLS verify pastoral relationships and appointments to offices/committees of presbyteries.
+Send changes by email, website, or mail; signed original not required February 28, 2021 ■ Nominations for permanent committees and agencies, special committees and the SJC (RAO 8-4.e) (Forms 059, 060) Submit using directions on forms (NOT APPLICABLE for 2021) ■ REPORT OF REPRESENTATIVES to Review of Presbytery Records (RPR) Committee and Nominating Committee (Form 053) Submit using directions on forms February 15, 2021 STATISTICAL FORMS from churches Signed original required, or input electronically over the Web March 15, 2021 PRESBYTERY MINUTES AND RESPONSES TO EXCEPTIONS (RAO 16-4, 16-7, 16-10) NEW GUIDELINES FOR SUBMITTAL starting in 2020 April 30, 2021 Matters (including Overtures) needing reference to the Committee on Constitutional Business, i.e. PROPOSED CHANGES IN THE BCO (RAO 11-6).
+Signed original required, please also send file by email Report of representatives to COMMITTEES OF COMMISSIONERS Send changes by email or mail; signed original not required May 31, 2021 Final deadline for Overtures (not needing CCB review) to be considered by the General Assembly (RAO 11-8) Signed original required, please also send file by email